 I love activities that bring me closer to nature.
 Cycling in the woods, roller-skating, water-rafting, travelling to explore new terrains, scuba-diving – just the idea of these and other such activities get my senses tingling!

 A few days ago I and a group of friends came back from the French Alps.
 We were rewarded with beautiful weather conditions and got to enjoy that seemingly meditative state of being one with the mountain as we regularly made our way from air quenching 3400m top to the already familiar base while enjoying ever changing awe-inspiring views along the way.
-There is no way to describe the feeling when you are faced with challenging slopes and your own inhibitions.
+It is challenging to describe the feeling when you are faced with challenging slopes and your own inhibitions.
 The more you get to know the mountain, the more you get to know yourself.

 Every time I travel I am reminded, nature should be respected, and it is a wonderful teacher.